hikoala/koala-partner-js-client/README.md

   ],
   // The price of the booking (without ancillaries)
   price: 1030.4,
-  // The currency code of the booking.
+  // The currency code of the booking (ISO 4217).
   currencyCode: 'EUR',
   // The itinerary.
   flights: [